prtk1729/Metrics_Review/README.md

 - Spread-out Recommendations:

 Goal: Evaluate the model's diversity in recommending a variety of stylistically relevant products.
 Reasoning: By selecting recommendations that are spread out in the embedding space, you can assess the model's ability to capture a diverse range of stylistically relevant products.
-This approach is useful for understanding the model's capacity to explore different facets of style while still maintaining relevance to the anchor.`
+This approach is useful for understanding the model's capacity to explore different facets of style while still maintaining relevance to the anchor.

+- Hybrid Approach:

+Goal: Balance precision and diversity in recommendations.
+Reasoning: A hybrid approach, where you select some recommendations that are close-by and some that are spread-out, allows you to evaluate both the precision and diversity of the model's recommendations.
+This approach provides a more comprehensive understanding of the model's performance.
+`